 There are no casual drop ins to Burning Man - it can be a logistical nightmare and takes lots of planning.
 It is about as close as you can get to the proverbial middle of nowhere and once through the gate there are no stores - you must bring everything you will need for the week and just getting there with everything you need is an ordeal.

 After being awake for over 27 hours and an exhausting drive down a road that cattle and jackrabbits regularly wander across you turn off the pavement.
 In the headlights you glimpse nothing but dust clouds to either side, but ahead you see the worst traffic jam you ever imagined was possible - it is 7 lanes wide, stretches for miles and moves very slowly.
+Slower than you would normally envision - progress can often be measured in feet per hour.
 But the mood in the line is joyous - more of a celebration than a long boring wait.
 You tune in BMIR radio and the first thing you hear is a song about a magical penis - you know you are not in Kansas anymore Toto.

 After many hours in line you approach the gate where you stand, ticket in hand while a woman in the sexiest leather outfit you've ever seen searches your vehicle for banned items such as firearms, fireworks, or stowaways.
 Then you are on your way and approach the greeters station - at dawn if you are lucky.
 If it's your first time the greeter gives you an initiation involving ringing a bell and rolling in the dust.
 She then gives you a big hug and welcomes you home.
 You are so filthy at that point you strip down right there before reentering the vehicle to the amusement and cheers of those in line.